Nightmare: Etymology

 The word nightmare is derived from the Old English mare, a mythological demon or goblin who torments others with frightening dreams.
 The term has no connection with the Modern English word for a female horse.
 The word nightmare is cognate with the Dutch term nachtmerrie and German Nachtmahr (dated).

-History/Folklore
+Originally, "mare" or "nightmare" referred more specifically to sleep paralysis, in which an experience of terror and paralysis during sleep can be associated with a sense of pressure on the chest and the dreamed presence of entities often pictured as demons, sometimes sitting on the chest.
+The words also referred to such a "demon," which was also referred to as a hag and the experience as being "hag-ridden."
+The meaning of "nightmare" had generalized from sleep paralysis to any bad dream by 1829.
+In other languages, the word for "bad dream" similarly evolved in sense from words for "sleep paralysis," often with senses related to the pressure on the chest.
+For example, French cauchemar (the first element from old French chauchier "to press, trample," the second related to "mare"); Spanish pesadilla, from pesada "weight"; or Hungarian lidércnyomás, from nyomás "pressure."

+History and folklore

 The sorcerous demons of Iranian mythology known as Divs are likewise associated with the ability to afflict their victims with nightmares.

 The mare of Germanic and Slavic folklore were thought to ride on people's chests while they sleep, causing nightmares.

 Signs and symptoms

 Those with nightmares experience abnormal sleep architecture.
 The impact of having a nightmare during the night has been found to be very similar to that of insomnia.
 This is thought to be caused by frequent nocturnal awakenings and fear of falling asleep.
+When awoken from REM sleep by a nightmare, the dreamer can usually recall the nightmare in detail.
+They may also awaken in a heightened state of distress, with an elevated heart rate or increased perspiration.
 Nightmare disorder symptoms include repeated awakenings from the major sleep period or naps with detailed recall of extended and extremely frightening dreams, usually involving threats to survival, security, or self-esteem.
 The awakenings generally occur during the second half of the sleep period.